-An easy step by step tutorial on how to freeze pizza dough with yeast, fast at home.
+Easy step by step tutorial on how to freeze pizza dough with yeast, fast at home!

-And trust me when I tell you that the best dough to use is a freezable dough, like this best Italian pizza dough recipe we talked about way back when, which still is the best ever!
+And trust me when I tell you that the best dough to use is a freezable thin crust dough, like the best Italian pizza dough recipe we talked about way back when, which to this day is still the best ever!

-Usually when you make pizza dough you don’t just make enough for one or two pizzas, right ?
-It takes a little time to make it, let it proof, assemble your pizza creations, it is a project.
-So why not make a double batch to freeze for later use ?!
+Usually when you make pizza dough from scratch you don’t just make enough for one or two pizzas, right?!
+Because it takes a little while to make it, let it proof, assemble your creations, it’s a project!
+So why not just make a double batch to freeze for later use?!

-Last summer we went to Sicily Italy, and my mission there was to learn everything I could to perfect my pizza game.
-I am the self proclaimed queen of the best pizza dough, so you should trust me, at least when it comes to pizza 😉
+Note worthy: Last summer we went to Sicily Italy, and my mission there was to secretly learn everything I could to perfect my pizza making game.
+I am the self proclaimed queen of the best thin crust pizza dough topped with perfectly ripe tomatoes and this creamy homemade vegan mozzarella <—Out of this world!

-This step isn’t 100% necessary, but when you freeze pizza dough, the best and proper way to do it is nicely vacuum sealed.
+- Vacuum sealing – Now this step is not 100% necessary, but when freezing pizza dough the best and proper way to do it and preserve it long term is to nicely vacuum sealed. got the smaller hand held vacuum sealer + bags just for this!

-Usually I freeze 4 dough balls in each bag because that’s how many I usually make for pizza night, but If you normally just make one or two, I would suggest freezing 2 pizza dough balls in each bag.
+- Organize – Usually I freeze 4 dough balls in each bag because that’s how many I usually make for pizza night, but if you normally just make one or two then I suggest freezing one or two balls together in each bag.
+Makes everything easier!

 How To Freeze Pizza Dough